jhidding/aoc2022/docs/src/day04.md

 # Day 04: Camp Cleanup
-Overlappin ranges.
+Overlapping ranges.
 In the first problem we need to see if two ranges completely overlap.
 I couldn't think of a faster way than to check that either A contains B or B contains A. This is a stronger bound than what we have in the second part.
 To check for overlap we can compare the maximum of start values with the minimum of stop values.

 ``` {.julia file=src/day04.jl}
 module Day04